microclimate-dev2ops/microclimate-dev2ops.github.io/_documentations/updating.md

 To update a local installation of Microclimate, complete the following steps:
 1. Stop Microclimate with the `~/mcdev stop` command.
-2. Run the `~/mcdev update` command to refresh your current version of Microclimate by pulling the newest images.
+2. Run the `~/mcdev refresh` command to refresh your current version of Microclimate by pulling the newest images.
 This command does not upgrade Microclimate to a newer version, but it refreshes the existing version if a patch to your currently installed version is available.
 3. Restart Microclimate with the `~/mcdev start` command.

 #### Updating IBM Cloud Private installations of Microclimate